 You can pursue criminal charges by working with the Boston University Police Department or other local law enforcement agencies, including the Boston Police Department and the Brookline Police Department.

-In addition, you can report the assault to the University’s Title IX Coordinator.
+In addition, you can report sexual misconduct to the University’s Title IX Coordinator.
 If the assailant is a BU student, he or she may have violated the Code of Student Responsibilities and be subject to University sanctions.

 - Dean of Students Office | 617-353-4126